dadi/cdn/README.md

 ## Overview

-Barbu is built on Node.JS, with support for S3 and Redis.
+CDN is built on Node.JS, with support for S3 and Redis.
 It is a high performance, just-in-time asset manipulation and delivery layer designed as a modern content distribution solution.

-You can consider a full installation of Barbu as a CDN (Content Distribution Network).
+You can consider a full installation of DADI CDN as being analogous to a traditional CDN (Content Distribution Network) such as Akamai or Limelight.
 It is designed to carry the processing and delivery load associated with image manipulation and asset delivery (CSS/JS/fonts).
 It acts autonomously as a layer on top of your core product.

 It has full support for caching, header control, image manipulation, image compression and image format conversation.
 An authenticated API allows for fine grained cache control in the form of content invalidation on an individual file or collective path basis.

-Barbu is part of Bantam, a suite of components covering the full development stack, built for performance and scale.
+CDN is part of DADI, a suite of components covering the full development stack, built for performance and scale.

 ## Requirements